thibault-jouan/uh-wm/README.md

 Configuration
 -------------

-  uhwm can be configured with a run control file, written in ruby.
-A simple example is provided below, more details will be available in the [`RunControl` class documentation][run_control_doc].
+  uhwm can be configured with a run control file written in ruby.
+A simple example is provided below, more details are available in the [`RunControl` class documentation][run_control_doc].

 ``` ruby
 DMENU     = 'dmenu_run -b'.freeze